webability-go/xamboo/README.md

 The stat log can also be "call:<app plugin>:<entry function>".
 The function will be called for each hit on the host, with the server context so you can log anything you want anywhere you want to.

-The function must be, and be publicly exported:
+The function must be publicly exported like this:

 ```
 import "github.com/webability-go/xamboo/assets"